Telegram now lets users buy things from chatbots in its messaging app

 A sample of payments through a Telegram chatbot

-Payments could be the highest impacting new feature, but there are by no means the only addition with Telegram version 4.0.
+Payments could be the highest impacting new feature, but they are by no means the only addition with Telegram version 4.0.

-The app has traditionally handled media well — with video previews and link snippets appearing inside chats — and now it has opened its ‘Instant View’ webpage layout up for customization.
+The app has traditionally handled media well — with video previews and link snippets appearing inside chats — and now it has opened its “Instant View” webpage layout for customization.

 The feature launched last November to offer a quick-loading and Telegram-optimized interface for reading websites, not unlike Google AMP and Facebook Instant Articles.
 Previously, it used a limited layout option for links, but now Telegram has outed its Instant View Platform to enable unique designs.

-Website owners can design their own options but Telegram is also enabling its users to take the initiative to widen the template options on offer.
-Users can earn $100 for every template that they create, while there’s a $10,000 top prize and $5,000 for the runner up.
+Website owners can design their own options, but Telegram is also enabling its users to take the initiative to widen the template options on offer.
+Users can earn $100 for every template they create, while there’s a $10,000 top prize and $5,000 for the runner-up.

 Finally, a more user-focused addition is video messages.
 Like the Telegram app’s push-to-talk feature for sending walkie-talkie-like voice snippets, the new feature lets users send short video messages inside chats.

 The feature is also being extended to channels, Telegram’s broadcasting feature that lets individuals create groups for one-way communication.
-As of today, channel owners can also send video messages to their followers.
-There is now the potential for those messages to gain visibility beyond Telegram because they will now be available via dedicated URLs called ‘Telescopes’.
+As of today, channel owners also can send video messages to their followers.
+There is now the potential for those messages to gain visibility beyond Telegram because they will now be available via dedicated URLs called “Telescopes.”
 So, a Telegram channel video might end up being shared on Facebook, Twitter or other channels beyond the messaging app.

 0